 You’ll need to be at least 16 years of age, and you’ll have two choices:

 - You can get a temporary permit (usually for pilots that are only in Canada for a short time)

 - Or you can get a permanent one, which is called a continuing permit.

 You’ll start out by doing the exact same training as pilots in other countries.
 This training will get you ready to fly, but before you can solo the paramotor, you’ll need to get a student-pilot permit.

 To get your student-pilot permit you’ll need a medical certificate, but this certificate is a self declaration.
 This means that you won’t need the doctor to run physical tests before he signs you off as fit to fly, as you would with many other forms of aviation.

 Within 2 years of getting your student permit you will need to complete a minimum of 5 hours of flight time, including a minimum of 30 takeoffs and landings.
 This should be under the direction and supervision of an instructor that holds a valid flight instructor rating.

-Training must be a minimum of 20 hours in length, and it must cover air law, practices and procedures, aerodynamics, air navigation, meteorology, engines, airframes, flight instruments, flight operations, human factors, pilot decision-making process, and emergency procedures.
+Training must be a minimum of 20 hours in length of time, and it must cover air law, practices and procedures, aerodynamics, air navigation, meteorology, engines, air frames, flight instruments, flight operations, human factors, pilot decision-making process, and emergency procedures.

-There's heaps of information on this website, and a training eBook HERE to help you through training.
+There’s heaps of information on this website, and a training eBook HERE to help you through the whole of your pilot training.